This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Insecticidal soap sprays are cable of destroying the cells of microorganisms.
 For better results, you will want to use insecticidal soaps formulated with organic fungicides like sulfur.
 The soaps help ensure the leaves are well coated with the fungicide.

-If you prefer chemical fungicides, you can use products like captan, mancozeb, propiconazole, thiophanate-methyl, chlorothalonil, trifloxystrobin, and triforine.
-Be sure to follow the instructions on the product labels to avoid the risk of serious effects on your plants.
+You can use products like Captan, mancozeb, propiconazole, thiophanate-methyl, chlorothalonil, trifloxystrobin, and triforine if you prefer chemical fungicides.
+Be sure to follow the instructions on the product labels to avoid the risk of severe effects on your plants.

 Conclusion